USS Saugus (LSV-4) on 5 March 1945

 Class Notes:

 After the end of the war the Navy decided that the postwar fleet needed a net cargo ship (AKN) to transport and lay light torpedo nets (type LT1).
 On 7 Jan 46 CNO directed the conversion of LSV-3 for this purpose, but on 25 Feb 46 he substituted LSV-6 to keep the cost of the conversion at a minimum.
 The hinged ramp and ramp portion of the main deck aft were to be removed and the structure and arrangement of the stern were to be modified, with additional winches being fitted to handle the nets and their anchors.
 The decks and bulkheads were to be flush (free of projections) in the areas where nets were to be stored and handled.
 The conversion was also to include flag quarters for COMINLANT and tender repair facilities for minesweepers (YMS and AM).
 The conversion was delayed until after the beginning of Fiscal Year 1947 and LSV-6 was used in the meantime to dump at sea ammunition from the depots at Earle, N.J. and Yorktown, Va.
 Conversion began at the Charleston (S.C.)
-Naval Shipyard on 1 Sep 46, and work was about 86 percent complete, with an expected completion date of 17 Jan 47, when on 27 Dec 46 CNO ordered the conversion cancelled.
+Naval Shipyard on 1 Sep 46.
+Work was about 86 percent complete, with an expected completion date of 17 Jan 47, when on 27 Dec 46 CNO ordered the conversion cancelled.
 He reaffirmed the cancellation three days later, explaining that in order to effect maximum savings of funds he did not desire to complete the conversion.
-The amount saved was estimated by the shipyard at about $30,000 out of a total conversion cost of about $350,000.
+The amount saved was estimated by the shipyard at about $30,000.
 Items not completed included just over half of the net stowage and handling arrangements on the main deck and the three roller curtain doors that were to close off the after end of this deck just forward of the transom.

 Ship Notes: